sit/wrkb/kb/champions/aatrox.md

 ### [1] The Darkin Blade

-**Cooldown:** 13.0 / 11.0 / 9.0 / 7.0 seconds
+**Cooldown:** 12.0 / 10.0 / 8.0 / 6.0 seconds

-Swings his giant blade, dealing 15 / 45 / 75 / 105 ( +70% / 75% / 70% / 85% AD ) physical damage .
+Swings his giant blade, dealing 15 / 45 / 75 / 105 ( +75% / 80% / 85% / 90% AD ) physical damage .
 This ability can be cast 2 more times, with each cast dealing 25% more damage.
-Enemies hit on the sweetspot will be knockd airborne for 0.25 seconds and dealt 50% bonus damage.
+Enemies hit on the sweetspot will be knocked airborne for 0.25 seconds and dealt 50% bonus damage.
 Deals 65% damage to minions.
 Deals 70% damage to monsters.

 ### [2] Infernal Chains